ragges/tektools/README.md

 You may want to double check that the addresses and sizes of the NVRAMs are correct for your model.

-### tdsNvramFloppyTool and TDSNvrCV_2_0
+### tdsNvramFloppyTool and TDSNvrCV_2_1

-**tdsNvramFloppyTool** is a set of scripts that are to be put on a floppy disk that will let the scope itself read NVRAM and EEPROM data, or write NVRAM data, to/from the floppy disks - no GPIB is needed.
+**tdsNvramFloppyTool** is a set of scripts that are to be put on a floppy disk that will let the scope itself read and write NVRAM and EEPROM data to/from floppy disks - no GPIB is needed.

-Addresses and sizes may have to be adjusted depending on model.

-In this kit there is also an extra version, tdsNvramEepromFloppyDumper, that dumps both the NVRAM and the EEPROMs to the floppy in one sweep.
+In tdsNvramFloppyTool-extra there is also an extra version, tdsNvramEepromFloppyDumper, that dumps both the NVRAM and the EEPROMs to the floppy in one sweep.